NinaZumel/NinaZumel.github.io/_books/2012-12-26-five-children-and-it.md

 ---
+author: Edith Nesbit
 author_profile: true
+book_category: Children's and YA Literature
+date: 2012-12-26
 layout: review
-date: 2012-12-26
-title: "Five Children and It"
-author: Edith Nesbit
-book_category: Children's and YA Literature
 olid: OL24271284M
+title: Five Children and It
 ---

 Classic children's adventure about five siblings and a Psammead, or sand fairy.
 This is apparently a staple of British childhood, but I didn't read it until I was an adult.
 I'm glad I did.